Mohegan Sun Arena: Lacrosse

 On April 21, 2002, the Mohegan Sun Arena hosted the 2002 National Lacrosse League All-Star Game.
 The North Division (Calgary Roughnecks, Montreal Express, Ottawa Rebel, Rochester Knighthawks, Toronto Rock, Vancouver Ravens) defeated the South (Albany Attack, Buffalo Bandits, Columbus Landsharks, New Jersey Storm, New York Saints, Philadelphia Wings, Washington Power) by a score of 14–10.
 Steve Toll, of the Toronto Rock, was named the MVP of the event.

 On August 5, 2014, the National Lacrosse League announced that the Philadelphia Wings would move to the Mohegan Sun Arena and be re-branded as the New England Black Wolves for the 2015 season.
 In their home opener, the Black Wolves defeated the Buffalo Bandits 12–8 in front of 5,768.

 The team relocated in 2021 and now play as the Albany FireWolves.

 Attendance history

 Mixed martial arts

 On January 11, 2002, Mohegan Sun Arena hosted its first MMA event, UFC 35, headlined by Jens Pulver vs B.J.
 Penn.
 The UFC also held UFC 45 at the arena, an event headlined by Matt Hughes vs. Frank Trigg.

-Bellator MMA has consistently put on events at Mohegan Sun Arena, since 2009 that are shown below.
+Bellator MMA consistently put on events at Mohegan Sun Arena until the closure of the promotion in 2023.